What do you like better about Popeye’s?

 A girl I know from Toastmaster’s asked for my thoughts on KFC.

-Of course, Chick-Fil-A > Popeye’s > KFC for me.
+Based on the food alone, Chick-Fil-A > Popeye’s > KFC, at least for me.

 A fair warning: This is not article for you if you’re against fast food.
 I already know fast food is bad.
 It is an article for you, however, if you want to know more about how to ask questions to arrive at learnings about why people choose something over another.